- The Race to Hide Your Voice. Wired, 1 Jun 2022. Magazine article

 Profiling humans from their voice

 How much information can we deduce from the human voice?
 Currently, our work is focussed on deducing many aspects of the human persona from voice.
-Some of this work is described below.
+Another facet of this work is the extraction of information from ad wit the support of multimedia that occur in the context of voice.
+Encompassing both facets are technologies that strive the preserve information that is specifically relevant for analysis.
+Some of our projects in these areas are described below.

 Publications